beyond-the-model-meeting/beyond-the-model-meeting.github.io/pages/index.md

 Köthen is located between Magdeburg and Leipzig, and thus, well-connected by regional as well as Intercity train:

-* From Leipzig Airport: ~35-50 minutes
+* from Leipzig Airport: ~35-50 minutes
 * from Halle (Saale): ~20-25 minutes
 * from Magdeburg: ~25-40 minutes
 * from Hanover: ~2 hours